 • upon their alleged criminal behaviour (CMIUT Act, diversionary programs);

-• upon their sentencing where found guilty of a crime (Sentencing Act 1991 (Vic) (“Sentencing Act”), CMIUTA, MH Act, Disability Act);
+• upon their sentencing were found guilty of a crime (Sentencing Act 1991 (Vic) (“Sentencing Act”), CMIUT Act; MH Act; Disability Act);

-• equality of opportunity with other correctional services clients who do not have a disability (EO Act, DD Act).
+• equality of opportunity with other prisoners who do not have a disability (EO Act; DD Act).

 The Assessment and Referral Court List (ARC List) at Melbourne Magistrates’ Court provides appropriate treatment of people who have mental health issue and/or cognitive impairment.
 For more information about the ARC List and disability issues in the criminal justice system, see Disability and criminal justice.